Imagine life without a toilet.

 If you’re flushing anything other than the ‘5-Ps’ down your pipes, you can clog sewer systems and contaminate our environment and waterbodies.

 No!
-Face masks may keep COVID-19 out of respiratory systems, but flushing these masks isn’t healthy for sewer systems and ecosystems.
+Flushing masks is not healthy for sewer systems and ecosystems.
 Dispose of them in the garbage.

 No!
 Hand your rubber gloves over to the garbage when you’re done with them.
 You definitely don’t want them gripping the sides of your pipes and clogging your toilet or ending up in a sea turtle’s stomach.